collective live+work spaces

 Specific rules shall be decided and refined every now and then:

-This mechanism means that all capacity not booked by either class at the last minute can be used by both, avoiding wastage.
-This does however mean bookable capacity may fluctate from actual allowances, however with a rolling calculation it will be subtracted from the use for the class with an overage and credited to the other for the following period.
+This mechanism favours fractional bookings 9–3 months in advance, and guests between 12 to 6 weeks.
+All capacity not booked by either class at the last minute can be used by both, avoiding wastage.
+This does however mean bookable capacity may fluctate from actual allocations, however with a rolling availability for fractional it will be subtracted from the use for the class with an overage and credited to the other for the following period.
+It also means in a limited number of cases you may not be able to book despite having valid use, thus in these cases you can only make your use available for trade.

 Capacity is measured for the time period up to the departure date per the thresholds above (thus the rolling calculation).
 You may request that the manager use their discretion if the booking system does not allow desired periods.